nf-core/website/src/content/events/2024/hackathon-march-2024/sweden-scilifelab.md

 ## Food and Drinks

-Seqera has kindly offered to pay for a round of pizza for us (yay!) and there is coffee, tee and milk available on site.
+Seqera has kindly offered to pay for a round of pizza for us (yay!) and there is coffee, tea and milk available on site.
 Other than that we will need to provide our own food and beverages.
 You are welcome to use the microwaves at Scilife to heat anything you bring, but from experience we are most likely going to a nearby restaurant for sustenance.